Active Shooter Situations: Responding to an Active Shooter Situation

 - Leave personal belongings behind;

-- Visualize possible escape routes, including physically accessible routes for students and staff with disabilities and others with access and functional needs;
+- Visualize possible escape routes, including physically accessible routes for students and staff with disabilities as well as persons with access and functional needs;

 - Avoid escalators and elevators;